flowroute/sms-reminder/README.md

 ## Run git clone to import the library and set your API credentials

+1. Open a terminal window.

-1. If needed, in a terminal window create a parent directory where you want to deploy Appointment Reminder service.
+2. If needed, create a directory where you want to deploy Appointment Reminder service.

-2. Change to the parent directory, and run the following:
+3. Change to the directory, and run the following:

         git clone git@gitlab.internal:l-pod/appointment-reminder.git

-	The git clone command clones the Appointment Reminder repository as a sub directory within the parent folder.
+ The `git clone` command clones the Appointment Reminder repository as a sub directory within the parent folder.

-3. Go to **.\apppointment_reminder\appointment_reminder**.
+3. Go to the **appointment_reminder** directory.

+4. Run the following:

+        pip install -r requirements.txt

-4. Using a code text editor, open **settings.py.** In this file set your API credentials by replacing the FLOWROUTE_SECRET_KEY and FLOWROUTE_ACCESS_KEY with your own API credentials, and replace FLOWROUTE_NUMBER with your own number.
+5. Go to the **appointment_reminder** sub directory, and using a code text editor, open **settings.py.** .

+ 	In this file set your API credentials by replacing the `FLOWROUTE_SECRET_KEY` and `FLOWROUTE_ACCESS_KEY` with your own API credentials, replace `FLOWROUTE_NUMBER` with your own number, and your `ORG_NAME` with the name of your organization or business.

       	FLOWROUTE_SECRET_KEY = os.environ['FLOWROUTE_SECRET_KEY']
       	FLOWROUTE_ACCESS_KEY = os.environ['FLOWROUTE_ACCESS_KEY']
       	FLOWROUTE_NUMBER = os.environ['FLOWROUTE_NUMBER']

+      	ORG_NAME = os.environ.get('ORG_NAME', 'Your Org Name')

+5. Do one of the following:

-5. Start the Appointment Reminder service.
+ * Save the file, then [start the Appointment Reminder service](#startservice), or

+ *  Optionally change the appointment reminder message and DateTime language, and then  [start the Appointment Reminder service](#startservice).

+## Change messages and DateTime language

+Within **settings.py** you can change appointment reminder messages as well as change the language used for the DateTime in reminder messages.

+### Change messages

+**settings.py** contains default appointment reminder, confirmation, cancel, and unparsable response messages.
+You can accept these default messages or optionally change any or all of the messages.

+###### MSG_TEMPLATE

+Change the appointment reminder message sent to recipients.

+	MSG_TEMPLATE = ("[{}] You have an appointment on {}{}. "  # company, datetime, additional details
+           "Please reply 'Yes' to confirm, or 'No'" "to cancel.")

+ >**Important:** Do not remove or change the brackets (`{}`)within the message template.

+###### CONFIRMATION_RESPONSE

+Change the response message sent to the recipient upon a successful appointment confirmation received from the recipient.

+	CONFIRMATION_RESPONSE = (u"[{}]\nThank you!
+Your appointment has been marked "
+                         "confirmed.").format(ORG_NAME)

+###### CANCEL_RESPONSE

+Change the cancellation response message sent to the recipient upon a successful appointment cancellation response received from the recipient.

+	CANCEL_RESPONSE = (u"[{}]\nThank you!
+Your appointment has been"
+                   u" marked canceled.").format(ORG_NAME)

+###### UNPARSABLE_RESPONSE

+An unparsable response is a response received from a recipient that cannot be understood.
+For example, if the MSG_TEMPLATE says to reply with `Yes` or `No`, but the recipient sends something other than either of those two options, the Appointment Reminder service will be unable to determine the response.
+The unparsable response message is a return message to the recipient prompting them again to respond with either `Yes` or `No`.

+	UNPARSABLE_RESPONSE = (u"[{}]\nSorry, we were unable to parse your response. "
+                       u"Please reply 'Yes' to confirm, or 'No' " u"to cancel.").format(ORG_NAME)

+##### Change the default DateTime language

+You can set the DateTime of the reminder message to use any language supported by [arrow.locales](https://github.com/crsmithdev/arrow/blob/master/arrow/locales.py).
+Changing the default language translates only the DateTime values sent in the message to use those languages.

+To change the default language use the `names` identifying the language in **arrow.locales**.
+For example, to change the default language to French, in **settings.py** change `LANGUAGE_DEFAULT` as follows:

+	LANGUAGE_DEFAULT = 'fr'

+Some languages in **arrow.locales** have abbreviated forms for months and days.
+If the language has abbreviated forms, that abbreviated form will be used in the message.
+For example, in French, the abbreviated form of **mercredi** (Wednesday) is **mer**, and **juillet** (July) is **juil**.
+An appointment reminder using a French DateTime will send the abbreviated forms.

+>**Important:** If you change the `DEFAULT_LANGUAGE` you should consider also translating your appointment reminder messages.
+Changing the default language only translates the reminder DateTime into that language, not the message itself.

+>For example, if your language is English your reminder message might say: "You have an appointment on Wednesday, July 21 at 2:00 PM.
+Please reply Yes to confirm, or No to cancel."
+If French is set as the default language, the same message appears as follows: "You have an appointment on mer 21 juil à 14:00.
+Please reply Yes to confirm, or No to cancel."

-## Start the Appointment Reminder service
+## Start the Appointment Reminder service<a name="startservice"></a>

 1. Start the Redis server: